-Living at high altitudes makes baking (and cooking) a little more difficult, especially when following recipes.
-I live in Albuquerque, New Mexico, at around 5,000 ft (1,524 m), and I expect to have to modify any recipe I'm looking to bake to adjust oven temperature, moisture content, and in some cases, the leavening agent (sourdough, baking soda, and baking powder) used.
-In this post on how to bake sourdough bread at high altitude, I'll run through the things I typically watch out for and modify to bake bread in my home kitchen successfully.
+Living at high altitudes makes baking (and cooking) a little more complicated, especially when following recipes.
+I live in Albuquerque, New Mexico, at around 5,000 ft (1,524 m), and I expect to have to modify any recipe I'm looking to bake to adjust the oven temperature and moisture content and, in some cases, the leavening agent (sourdough, baking soda, and baking powder).
+In this post on how to bake sourdough bread at high altitude, I'll run through the things I typically watch out for and modify to bake bread successfully in my home kitchen.

-First, let's look at the high-level things I always consider when I bake sourdough bread at high altitude.
+First, let's look at the high-level things I always consider when I bake sourdough bread at high altitudes.